Skip to content

 print("All PROFINET RT and MRP frames have correct priority marking.")

 PROFINET RT frames without PCP 6 compete equally with best-effort traffic.
-During congestion, they may be delayed or dropped, causing cycle time violations.
-Fix the QoS configuration on the switch if you see PCP 0 on PROFINET RT frames.
+During congestion, the switch delays or drops these frames, causing cycle time violations.
+If PROFINET RT frames show PCP 0, fix the QoS configuration on the switch.

 EtherTypeProtocol